(A) Purpose

 or appears not to be possible.
 An independent external evaluator is not

-employed by and does not have a faculty appointment at the university, its
+employed by and does not have a faculty appointment at the university, or its

-affiliated universities, hospitals and health departments, and is qualified to
+affiliated hospitals and health departments, and is qualified to assess the

 (11) "Leave of absence."
 A